• Behavior

 3. WHO CAN HELP?

-Early detection is the key.
 The community/crisis helpline at 211 is available 24 hours a day.
-Crisis intervention, suicide prevention, information, assessment and referrals for all ages are addressed by trained specialists.
+Crisis intervention, information and referrals for all ages are addressed by trained specialists.
 You can also chat with them online.
 Specialists speak English, Spanish and Creole.
 Interpreters in other languages are available.

 SOURCES: